» Candidate Biographies

 (Class of November 2012)

-A life-long resident of Warwick who has actively worked to improve the business climate in the City, and throughout Rhode Island, for his entire professional life, Joe Shekarchi is running for Rhode Island State Representative in Warwick's District 23.
-It is his first run for public office.
+A life-long resident of Warwick who has actively worked to improve the business climate in the City and throughout Rhode Island for his entire professional life, Joe was elected to serve as a State Representative in Warwick's District 23 in his first run for public office.

-Joe’s leadership and consensus building skills were most recently seen at work when he successfully broke the political impasse surrounding the long-delayed runway expansion at T.F.
+Joe was recently selected to serve as chairman of the key House Labor Committee, an unprecedented appointment for a first term legislator.
+Joe’s leadership and consensus building skills were also on display recently when he successfully broke the political impasse surrounding the long-delayed runway expansion at T.F.
 Green Airport.
 He personally worked to create a comprehensive community benefits plan that was instrumental in ultimately obtaining the unanimous support of the Warwick City Council for the crucial project.

 Shekarchi attended Randall Holden Elementary School, as well as Hoxsie Elementary School, Mount St. Charles Academy and Suffolk University in Boston, where he earned a Bachelor’s degree in government.
 He also graduated from Suffolk University Law School in 1990.

 Joe currently practices law at his office at 33 College Hill Road.
 He has been instrumental in expanding Warwick’s tax base and creating jobs -- working to bring two Washington Trust Bank branches to Warwick, two Lowe’s stores, relocate Herb Chambers Cadillac to Warwick and expand Balise Auto and develop their second facility on Jefferson Boulevard.
 The Balise expansion project alone represents an $8 million private sector investment in the City.

 Joe is also very attentive to the needs of Warwick’s senior citizens.
 “Seniors are both the conscience and lifeblood of our community, and we all need to help provide them with safe, affordable housing.”